1.

 The Foundation funds a preliminary study for the conservation-restoration of a work that is representative of the history of European art dating from the 14th to the 18th century.
 It must be carried out by a qualified Belgian conservator and take into account the authenticity of the object, as well as its historical and aesthetic dimensions.

-5. Aid to a public or religious institution for the conservation, restoration, acquisition or enhancement of a work of art
+5. Support to a public or religious institution for the acquisition, conservation, restoration, or enhancement of a work of art

-Deadline for submissions: 30 June 2024Application details (FR)
+Deadline for submissions: 26 January 2026Application details (EN)

 6. Périer-D’Ieteren Foundation / Academia Belgica scholarship in art history and heritage conservation